Workers Compensation

 In 2021, the Australian Bureau of Statistics reported over one million independent contractors, which equates to nearly 8% of the working population.
 As the number of sole traders (exclusive owners of a business) and contractors (workers hired on a project basis) increases each year, these workers need to educate themselves on their rights and responsibilities regarding workers’ compensation.

-Workers’ compensation is a financial settlement to support workers who have been injured at work while performing their employment duties.
+Workers’ compensation workers who have been injured may be entitled to payments of weekly compensation and payment of medical expenses to assist in their treatment and recovery.
 If you are unaware of what workers’ compensation entails as a sole trader or contractor, review the information below to understand:

-• How worker’s compensation differs from state to state
+• How worker’s compensation differs from state to state; and

 Are sole traders entitled to workers’ compensation?